blackfox20092006/FireQuan/README.md

 ---

 ## Citation
-If you use this code or concept (Fire512/Patch-based embed) in your research, please consider citing our original manuscript:
+If you use this code or concept (Fire512 Head/Patch Embedding) in your research, please consider citing our original manuscript:
 ```bibtex
 Coming soon
 ```